(Photos by Lori Gagen, local birder.)

 Noble County is home to three of Indiana’s fourteen Bird Towns.
-Bird Town designated communities take efforts to protect natural communities of birds, participate in natural resource management, remove bird hazards, and educate the public.
-You can visit the Indiana Audubon site for more information on these designations and visit Albion, Kendallville, and Rome City to see Noble County's Bird Towns for yourself!
+Bird Town-designated communities are recognized for efforts to protect natural communities of birds, participate in natural resource management, remove bird hazards, and educate the public.

-For a quiet lake view to bird watch, visit one of Noble County’s dozens of DNR public access points.
-Lake views give bird watchers an opportunity to see bald eagles, blue herons, egrets, red-tailed hawks, egrets, and more.
+For a quiet lake or river habitat, visit one of Noble County’s more than 30 DNR public access points.
+Water may reveal bald eagles, great blue herons, egrets, red-tailed hawks, ducks, and more.
 You may even see a gull or two!

 We want to hear about your birding experiences in Noble County.
 Tag us on social media by using the hashtag #VisitNoble to share your experience!